Comparisons12 min read

 • Manage multiple client sites — The Stellar Plus and Business plans support unlimited sites at a price point that makes agencies genuinely happy

-• Are a developer — cPanel access, a powerful API, and clean DNS management make Namecheap more useful for technical users in a pretty fundamental way
+• Are a developer — cPanel access, a powerful API, and clean DNS management make Namecheap more practical for technical users in a pretty fundamental way

 • Need both domains and hosting in one place — Nobody consistently beats Namecheap on domain pricing, so consolidating under one account just makes sense